 - Dying as Yourself: Beth.

-- Mind Probe: Torchwood Three is in possession of one. note
+- Mind Probe: Torchwood Three is in possession of (a particularly painful) one. note

 - Pre-Climax Climax: Owen is clever enough to suggest an orgy when faced with impending death.Owen: And what if they can't stop it?Toshiko: They'll stop it.Owen: Yeah, but what if they can't?Ianto: Then it's all over.Owen: ...Let's all have sex.Ianto: (very deadpan) ...And I thought the end of the world couldn't get any worse.